tumurzakov/tumurzakov.github.io/_posts/2021-06-04-figma-ui-testing.md

 ## Taking screenshot and comparing with reference

 There are a number of tools to compare screenshots but I was lucky to select [Backstop](https://github.com/garris/BackstopJS) that fit all my needs.
 Normaly it using for controlling regressions between versions of one screen.
 Backlog has command `backstop approve` that took recent screenshots as reference to compare.
-All we need is place our templates in backlog_reference dir in same format as references.
+All we need is to place our templates in backlog_reference dir in same format as references.
 Then start `backlog test` and get results.

 ## Results